HaiderZaidiDev/FBI-Command-Terminal-ICS3U/README.md

 # FBI-Command-Terminal
 This is an "FBI-Command Terminal" made in Python.
-This program was made as an assignment for a university preperation computer science course in high-school (ICS3U).

 This program has the following features:
 * Login system that requires an input for the agent number and password.
-Due to this being a preparation course, there was no use of databases so a list system was used to create the acceptable agent number and password, therefore, agent numbers and passwords can be mixed and matched.
+ * Currently the log-in system uses lists, therefore, different usernames and passwords can be mixed and matched.
+Currently working on a method to counter-act this.

 * Encode ASCII messages into Hexadecimal.
 * Decode Hexadecimal messages into ASCII.